 In Gambia this big bird is widespread wherever there is water and fish.

 The Great Cormorant varies in size ( 80-100cm ) and weight depending on variations in its species.
 Generally, the males are bigger than females and weigh between two and five kilos.
 Mostly black with white under the neck.
 They have a distinctive yellow flash just below their strikingly green/blue eyes.

 The great cormorant feeds on fish caught through diving.

 Want to know an interesting Factoid?

 Cormorant fishing is practised in China, Japan, and elsewhere around the globe.
-In this practice, fishermen tie a line around the throats of cormorants, tight enough to prevent it swallowing the larger fish they catch, and deploy them from small boats.
+In this practice, fishermen tie a line around the throats of cormorants, tight enough to prevent them from swallowing the larger fish they catch and deploy them from small boats.
 Source Wikipedia.

 How does it sound?